HugoDF/express-server-render-starter/README.md

 This application loosely follows the [Presentation Domain Data Layering](https://www.martinfowler.com/bliki/PresentationDomainDataLayering.html):

-- Data Presentation is dealt with in the `./src/pages` folder
+- Presentation is dealt with in the `./src/pages` folder
 - Domain is dealt with in the `./src/modules` folder.
+- Persistence is dealt with in the `./src/persistence` folder.